bayinfosys/bayinfosys.github.io/library/33-vector-db-filters.md

 results = sorted(candidates, key=lambda d: d.final_score)[:10]
 ```

-Application-level ranking allows dynamic weight adjustment, A/B testing of ranking functions, incorporation of user-specific signals (personalization), and complex business logic that would be awkward to express in SQL.
+Application-level ranking allows dynamic weight adjustment, A/B testing of ranking functions, incorporation of user-specific signals (personalisation), and complex business logic that would be awkward to express in SQL.

 The trade-off is latency.
-Network round-trips and data serialization add overhead.
+Network round-trips and data serialisation add overhead.
 For most applications processing hundreds of candidates, this overhead is negligible compared to the flexibility gained.
 For applications requiring single-digit millisecond latency, keeping ranking in the database may be necessary.

 Signal composition requires understanding both the mathematical properties of the signals being combined and the execution characteristics of the system performing the combination.
 SQL provides clear expression.
 Physical execution depends on index capabilities and query complexity.